vss2sn/path_planning/README.md

 ##### Notes on implementations: #####
 1. RRT stops as soon as goal is found.
 It is connects new points to the nearest point, not accounting for total cost to reach that point.
 In contrast RRT\* chooses to connect to a new node to the node that allows the new node to have the minimum cost.
 RRT\* also rewires the preexisting nodes to the new node if that path allows for a lower cost for the preexisting node.
 2. A* and D* Lite use Manhattan distance (L1) as their heuristic (change to L2 if adding diagonal moves to GetMotion function).
+Node D* also uses the same in its C function.
 3. D* Lite implemented based on based on Sven Koenig's & Maxim Likhachev's paper.

 ##### TODOs: #####